joshooaj/MuxMinus/ISSUES.md

 I do not want to hold on to the user's original song after it has been processed, and I don't want to keep the stem files longer than I have to.
 Maybe we delete the stems after 1 day to avoid holding on to copyrighted music longer than necessary?

 ## Completed Issues

+### Show demucs CLI command

+Users can now see the exact demucs CLI command that was used to process each job.
+When viewing a completed job's stems, the command is displayed in a code block above the audio players with a convenient "Copy" button.
+Jobs processed before this feature was added will not show a command.

+### Bulk Upload

+Users can now select and upload multiple audio files at once.
+The interface shows all selected files with their sizes, calculates the total credit cost, and uploads each file sequentially with progress feedback.

+### Users cannot change the name or email

+Users can now modify their email address, username, and password through the new Profile page accessible from the navigation menu.

+### Remove email address from welcome message in header

+The email address has been removed from all page headers.
+User information now only shows the username and credits.

 ### Back-button / route support